textcreationpartnership/A02616/README.md

 ##Content Summary##

 #####Front#####

-The great bragge and challenge of M. Champion a Jesuite co[m]monlye called Edmunde Campion, latelye
+1. TO THE RIGHT HONORABL SIR THOMAS Bromley Knight lorde Chaunceler of Englande▪ VVilliam L. Burleigh, and Lord Treasorer, Rob, ert▪ Earle of Leicester, Edward, Earle of Lyncolne with the rest of her Maiestyes most honourable Counsayle, continuaunce of healthe, encrease of honoure, and all Heauenlye wisedome.

+1. TO M. CHAMPION THE Challenger, Meredith Hanmer the Answerer sendeth greetinge.

+1. M. Hanmer the aunswerer vnto the Christian Reader.

 #####Body#####

+1. M. Champion, a Iesuite lately arriued here in England hath laide downe as followeth: by way of chall•ng.

+    _ The aunswere.

+1. The Iesuite.

+    _ The aunswere.

+1. The Iesuite.

+    _ The Aunsweare.

-1. The aunswere.
+1. The Iesuite.

-1. The aunswere.
+    _ The aunswere.

-1. The Aunsweare.
+1. The Iesuite.

+    _ The aunswere.

-1. The aunswere.
+1. The Iesuite.

-1. The aunswere.
+    _ The aunswere.

-1. The aunswere.
+1. The Iesuite.

+    _ The Aunswere.

-1. The Aunswere.
+1. The Iesuite.

+    _ The aunswere.

-1. The aunswere.
+1. The Iesuite.

+    _ The Aunswere.

-1. The Aunswere.
+1. The Iesuite.

-1. The aunswere.
+    _ The aunswere.

 **Types of content**